Graduates in University of Lynchburg’s Class of 2018 celebrated Commencement Saturday with a nod to the past and a look forward to their future.

 “As our beloved school transitions to become the University of Lynchburg over the summer, … I encourage every one of you to remember the people that I hope made you fall in love with this school as much as I have,” she said.
 “Lynchburg is not about a name, or new buildings, or rebranding, or a restructure.
 It is about the people that make up every classroom, department, staff, team, and club on this campus. … I love Lynchburg, and I know that when we visit in five, 10, or 20 years, it will still be the connections that I formed with people that will be the most present in my mind.

-“As we, the last class of Lynchburg College, move into the next phase of our lives, our school will be growing with us. but just like Lynchburg helped to form the essence of who we are, its values and impact on the students who come here will not ever change.
+“As we, the last class of University of Lynchburg, move into the next phase of our lives, our school will be growing with us. but just like Lynchburg helped to form the essence of who we are, its values and impact on the students who come here will not ever change.

 “Making this leap into life after college used to terrify me, but now I am excited about the possibility of new opportunities that wait for me outside of Lynchburg.
 I am excited to see what the future holds for our class and for our school.”